hortonworks/cloudbreak/README.md

 export CB_LOCAL_DEV_LIST=
 ```

 When this setup works, you can remove services from cbd, and run them locally.
-For example, in order to run Cloudbreak, Periscope, Datalake, FreeIPA, Redbeams, Environment, Auth Mock (and THUNDERHEAD API), IDBroker Mapping Management, and Environments2 API services locally (from IDEA or the command line), put this into your `Profile`:
+For example, in order to run Cloudbreak, Periscope, Datalake, FreeIPA, Redbeams, Environment, Thunderhead Mock (and Thunderhead API), IDBroker Mapping Management, and Environments2 API services locally (from IDEA or the command line), put this into your `Profile`:
 ```
-export CB_LOCAL_DEV_LIST=cloudbreak,periscope,datalake,freeipa,redbeams,environment,auth-mock,thunderhead-api,idbmms,environments2-api
+export CB_LOCAL_DEV_LIST=cloudbreak,periscope,datalake,freeipa,redbeams,environment,thunderhead-mock,thunderhead-api,idbmms,environments2-api
 ```

 Containers for these applications won't be started and Uluwatu (or the `cdp` & `dp` CLI tools) will connect to Java processes running on your host.